 # Students are required to complete either 'Consumer Protection and Competition Law' or 'Commercial Crimes and Money Laundering Law'.

 Applicants should have prior studies of equivalent modules with standard, depth and scope at higher diploma level or above.

 For Basic Accounting, equivalent modules taken 10 years ago or with results of grade D or below may not be considered as having fulfilled the pre-requisite requirements.

-- Financial Reporting (Pre-requisite: Basic Accounting)
+- Financial Accounting (Pre-requisite: Basic Accounting)

 - Forensic Accounting